Shazwazza/Examine/docs/indexing.md

 }
 ```

-### BaseIndexProvider.TransformingIndexValues
+### IIndex.TransformingIndexValues

-Most Examine index implementations will inherit from `BaseIndexProvider`.
+This event is part of the base interface `IIndex` so it is available to use on any implementation of an Examine index.
 This event allows for customizing the `ValueSet` before it is passed to the indexer to be indexed.
 You can use this event to add additional field values or modify existing field values.

 Example of how to listen the event: